 Let us look at the below examples of the Double Declining Balance Method with calculations:

-Let us take an example where a company purchased new machinery for an amount of $500,000 with an estimated useful life of 10 years and a salvage value of $55,000.
+For example, a company purchased new machinery for $500,000 with an estimated useful life of 10 years and a salvage value of $55,000.
 What shall be the depreciation amount each year as per the double-declining balance method?

 Cost of the Asset = $500,000